 Information Server: A server that manages mobility information of MNs on PoA.
 This server has a real-time view of the MN and is capable of the access control and resource allocations of MNs in a media-independent way.

 For handover execution phase, the crucial problem is the dependence on the media as well as the infrastructure network.
-For that reason, we designed a MIS framework for the handover execution phase to overcome the major issue of these dependencies in the SDFN.
-In the SDFN, radio access networks (RANs) have the capability to operate in 3GPP LTE, WiMAX and Wi-Fi interfaces, and are equipped with MISF supporting handover management protocol like depicted in Fig. 1.
+For that reason, we designed a MIS framework for the handover execution phase to overcome the major issue of these dependencies in the SDRN.
+In the SDRN, radio access networks (RANs) have the capability to operate in 3GPP LTE, WiMAX and Wi-Fi interfaces, and are equipped with MISF supporting handover management protocol like depicted in Fig. 1.
 PoA Controller (PoS) will centralize the MIS Functions of RANs.
 The PoA Controller (PoS) maintains service continuity, service adaptation to varying quality of service, battery life conservation, network discovery, and link selection.
 MIS users use MIS services such as a handover management and radio resource management via the PoA Controller.
 The PoA Controller (PoS) helps MIS users to implement effective handover procedures to support service continuity across heterogeneous network interfaces.
 The PoA Controller (PoS) facilities seamless handover between heterogeneous PoAs.
 MIS users utilize MIS functions across different entities to query resources required for handover operation between heterogeneous networks.
 The radio resource information maintained in the PoA Controller (PoS) could help in the decision making of the handover as well as the radio resource optimization.

 Separating RANs, SDN controller enables network control functions to evolve independently.
-As a consequence, in SDFN’s environment, vertical handover procedure becomes more challenging especially for RANs.
-It is clear that the coordination techniques between the PoA Controller (PoS) and SDN Controller should benefit from such centralized radio resource coordination architecture at multi-layer Fronthaul network.
+As a consequence, in SDRN’s environment, vertical handover procedure becomes more challenging especially for RANs.
+It is clear that the coordination techniques between the PoA Controller (PoS) and SDN Controller should benefit from such centralized radio resource coordination architecture at multi-layer RAN.
 The coordination could be implemented by introducing a new API between the PoA Controller (PoS) and the SDN controller.
 We refer to this interface as the East/West interface of the SDN Controller.

 The service framework architecture inherits some advantages as follows: